 On behalf of our Board, our staff, and our guests, we extend a heart-felt thank you for your unwavering support and generosity.
 We recognise the amazing work and commitment of each and every one of you that supported the Shelter in various ways.
-There are not enough words to describe how grateful we are for the dedication, compassion and kindness of our 262 incredibly, amazing volunteers who have given of themselves.
-What we have accomplished this year, simply would not have been possible without you.
+There are not enough words to describe how grateful we are for the dedication, compassion and kindness of our incredibly amazing volunteers who have given of themselves.
+What we continue to accomplish, simply would not have been possible without you.
 You, our enthusiastic and kind-hearted volunteers, have not only talked the talk but also walked the walk and give of yourselves in a most precious way, your time.

 What did our guests say …